-Need to figure out what your cutting time will be?
-Use Sawblade.com?s handy Speed and Feed Calculator to determine the correct blade speed and blade tooth pitch based on the material you?re cutting.
+Do you need to figure out what your cutting time will be?
+Use the handy Speed and Feed Calculator on Sawblade.com to determine the correct blade speed and blade tooth pitch based on the material you are cutting.

-This reference tool is designed to help you estimate cutting times and blade speed and feed for a range of metals..
-Before using the tool, it?s useful to have some information about your band saw and your materials ready.
+This reference tool is designed to help you estimate cutting times and blade speed and feed for a range of metals.
+Before using the tool, it is useful to have some information about your band saw and your materials ready.
 Be prepared to enter information about:

-- The number of pieces you?re cutting at once
+- The number of pieces you are cutting at once

-Depending on your answers to these initial questions, the Speed and Feed Calculator will ask you another set of questions, including details about the bundle you?re cutting cutting, material type, whether it?s been heat treated, and the of blade you?re using.
+Depending on your answers to these initial questions, the Speed and Feed Calculator will ask you another set of questions, including details about the bundle you are cutting, material type, whether it has been heat treated, and the of blade you are using.
 Once the calculator has all the data it needs, it will be able to provide you with an estimated cutting time and the band saw blade speed and tooth pitch recommendation.

 The relationship between Speed and Feed Rates is vital to the proper function of a bandsaw and requires a saw operator's full attention or the bandsaw will fail to perform as expected.